 The best way I know to use all those frozen strawberries is in smoothies!
 You can have that fresh strawberry taste long after the berries have shriveled on their vines.

 This Strawberry Sesame Smoothie makes a simple, healthy snack or even dessert that is especially refreshing as the weather gets warmer.

 These days, with a new baby about to make his appearance at our house and three young kids to welcome him, I’m all about simple and quick in the kitchen.
 There is really no snack, dessert, or quick meal that is more simple than a smoothie!
 Best of all, the kids love them!

-The sesame seeds add protein and a unique flavor that complements the bright strawberry flavors.
+The sesame seeds add protein and a unique flavor that compliments the bright strawberry flavors.
 You can add as much or as little honey as you like.
 I find that when we have a really good batch of sweet strawberries, we don’t need any honey at all!

 - 1 cup rice milk

 - 1 tablespoon raw honey, or to taste

 - Combine all of the ingredients in the order listed in a high powered blender.
 Blend until smooth.
 Serve immediately.

 - Note: This recipe is easily doubled in a larger blender.